 This condition is characterized by an inflammation of the tissue that cushions the elbow joint.
 This pain is felt at the back of the elbow, and can occur when the elbow is in frequent contact with hard surfaces (like a table).
 It is commonly found in students and in patients with a history of gout or rheumatoid arthritis.

-What to do: To treat this pain, you should rest the affected arm, apply cold compresses to the area, and take anti-inflammatory medications, like ibuprofen, as prescribed by your doctor.
+How to treat: To treat this pain, you should rest the affected arm, apply cold compresses to the area, and take anti-inflammatory medications, like ibuprofen, as prescribed by your doctor.
 Some people may benefit from physiotherapy as well.

 This condition is characterized by the breakdown and inflammation of the elbow joint.
 It can cause pain and swelling in the area, and is commonly seen in older adults.

-What to do: Treatment of pain from elbow arthritis should be managed by a family doctor or orthopedic surgeon.
+How to treat: Treatment of pain from elbow arthritis should be managed by a family doctor or orthopedic surgeon.
 It normally involves the use of anti-inflammatories (like naproxen) as well as physiotherapy.
+Some patients may also benefit from an arthritis diet, which is aimed at reducing systemic inflammation.

 A fracture can occur due to direct trauma from accidents, falls or a blow to the bony areas around the elbow.
 It can affect the upper arm and forearm.

-What to do: If the elbow pain does not resolve with analgesic medications or cold compresses, and you suspect your arm is fractured, you should proceed to an emergency room for immobilization and treatment.
+How to treat: If the elbow pain does not resolve with analgesic medications or cold compresses, and you suspect your arm is fractured, you should proceed to an emergency room for immobilization and treatment.

 This type of nerve compression is more frequently noted after orthopedic surgery.
 It is associated with symptoms like arm tingling that radiates to the ring or pinky finger, weakness and difficulty moving the hands and fingers.

-What to do: Mild nerve compression can be managed with physiotherapy as directed by an orthopedic surgeon, however more severe cases may require surgery to reposition the affected nerve.
+How to treat: Mild nerve compression can be managed with physiotherapy as directed by an orthopedic surgeon, however more severe cases may require surgery to reposition the affected nerve.

 Synovial plica syndrome is characterized by the plica in the elbow (which is a fold in the synovial membrane) that gets caught inside the elbow joint.
 The fold can start to become thicker from being stuck, causing pain that is felt with stretching the arm with your palm facing down.
 An MRI is the only way to visualize the increased plica size (which should be under 3mm).

-What to do: In addition to applying anti-inflammatory ointments, physiotherapy is recommended.
+How to treat: In addition to applying anti-inflammatory ointments, physiotherapy is recommended.

 When to see a doctor